-The Berlin based fintech startup, solarisBank is just two years old.
-It has raised a Series A funding round from Arvato, a financial services company owned by German media giant Bertlesmann, and Japanese internet investment company SBI Group.
+The Berlin-based fintech startup, solarisBank is just two years old.
+It has raised a Series A funding round from Arvato, a financial services company owned by German media giant Bertelsmann, and Japanese internet investment company SBI Group.
 The company’s existing investors Yabeo Capital, FinLeap, and UniCredit also took part in the investing round.

-Alongwith the series A funding, solarisBank also announced the nomination of Roland Folz as CEO.
+Along with the series A funding, solarisBank also announced the nomination of Roland Folz as CEO.
 Folz was previously running German online bank DAB Bank, Mercedes-Benz Bank.
-He have also held senior roles at Deutsche Telekom.
+He has also held senior roles at Deutsche Telekom.
 From 2009 until last year he was CFO of various divisions of Deutsche Bank.

 The funding is the first round of institutional funding for the company which began operating its platform last March. solarisBank offers banking services to other companies, with services such that if a business wants to do something like launching a pre-paid card or take customer deposits, it can do this through solarisBank’s online portal.